penn-cnt/Scheid_EC_network_tools/Data/README.txt

 - toIgnore: all channelnames to ignore
 - cleanGridNames: names of grids with toIgnore removed

+Metric_matrices.mat:

+State_metrics.mat:
+- Each metric column includes the average of metric values from all networks in each of three largest contiguous states.
+- The Zscored column includes the average of metric values from all networks in each of three largest contiguous states AFTER all metric values have been zscored across the entire matrix.

 patients.mat: (not included, find in DataV3.2), includes ALL channel names and ALL gridNames/coords (note ignored coords are included)